-I have audited the accounting statements and related notes of Pembrokeshire Coast National Park Authority for the year ended 31 March 2018 under the Public Audit (Wales) Act 2004.
+I have audited the financial statements of the Pembrokeshire Coast National Park Authority for the year ended 31 March 2018 under the Public Audit (Wales) Act 2004.

-Pembrokeshire Coast National Park Authority's accounting statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet and the Cash Flow Statement.
+Pembrokeshire Coast National Park Authority's financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related notes, including a summary of significant accounting policies.

-The financial reporting framework that has been applied in their preparation is applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 based on International Financial Reporting Standards (IFRSs).
+The financial reporting framework that has been applied in their preparation is applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2018 based on International Financial Reporting Standards (IFRSs).